issus/altium-library/README.md

  - RF SoC (EZR32WG)
  - RGB LEDS

-It will likely be months before I make a significant dent on this list, adding a single microcontroller with all of its package versions can take several hours.
-The good news is that the more footprints I add, more I find a manufacturers footprint already exists in the database.
+It will likely be months before I make a significant dent on this list, adding a single microcontroller with all of its package variants can take several hours.
+The good news is that the more footprints I add, the more I find a manufacturers footprint already exists in the database.
 I have been adding at least 2 components a day for 3 or 4 months now.
 As of January 2016, I have around 450 hours of modelling/programming/database/altium time on this library.

 # Want something added faster?
 Consulting work is quite slow right now, so I'm more than happy to take you on as a client and add items you specifically require in the library.
 If you are not in a position to pay for my time, I'll add the part to my ToDo list with no promises of when it will get added.
 If its a part I'm also interested in, or I think is kinda cool I'll add it sooner rather than later!